sergueik/selenium-fluxbox/README.md

 Note that the actual download directory `http://www.slimjetbrowser.com/chrome/lnx/` is not directly browsable.
 Alternatively a handful of *really* old Chrome browser debian packages can be  manually downloaded from [https://google-chrome.en.uptodown.com/ubuntu/old](https://google-chrome.en.uptodown.com/ubuntu/old).
 Note that these a

-Note: the error`Unsupported major.minor version 52.0` is a Java version mismatch.
-You have to switch to JDK 8 by setting the `USE_ORACLE_JAVA` environment to `true` (relevant for Trusty).
+Note: the error `Unsupported major.minor version 52.0` is a manifestation of a Java version mismatch between the Selenium.jar and the environment.
+For Trusty, you will have to switch to JDK 8 by setting the `USE_ORACLE_JAVA` environment to `true` and reprovision.

 ### Limitations
   * The hub is available on `http://127.0.0.1:4444/wd/hub/static/resource/hub.html` with some delay after the Virtual Box reboot - currently there is no visual cue on when the box is ready.